|

 and data analysis is one of the most demanded skills by U.S. employers,

+according to Burning Glass data.
 The Harvard Business Review famously labeled data scientist roles “the sexiest job of the 21st century”

 – but while this is a compelling new profession by any measure, data